All the Bad Stuff on One Page

 I believe you.

-Fate has dealt you a completely unfair hand for no good reason at all.
+Fate has dealt a wonderful person like you a completely unfair hand for no good reason at all.

 But one of us is about to lose the price of the cake, and it's going to be you or me.